nihalpasham/rustdhipv2/README.md

 An IP address

 - can be spoofed,
-- it can be dynamic,
+- can be dynamic,
-- it is not a reliable piece of identification.
+- is not a reliable piece of identification.

 Yet every piece of networking equipment - from firewalls to access controllers to IoT devices, all rely on an `IP` for location and identification.